 Girraween National Park Southern Queensland Country

-Spend time learning about what makes this park so special at the Bald Rock day-use area.
+Spend time learning about what makes this park so special at the Bald Rock Creek day-use area.
 Photo credit: Maxime Coquard © Queensland Government

 Bald Rock Creek day-use area